The mini pill is:

 How does it work?

-You should talk to a doctor about what type of contraceptive is best for you.
+It is important that you talk to a doctor who will assess what contraceptive option is best for you.

-- Does not interrupt sex.
+- It does not interrupt sex.

-- Can be used when breastfeeding.
+- It can be used when breastfeeding.

 - If you miss a pill, or are vomiting or have severe diarrhoea, it can be less effective

 - Its effectiveness may be reduced by taking certain medications.